 - Ability to perform routine repair and maintenance tasks related to park operations.

-	A current and valid Class (appropriate class for position) BC Driver’s License with (endorsements such as Air Brakes) or higher and a Satisfactory driving record
+- A current and valid Class 5 BC Driver’s License or higher with a satisfactory driving record is required.

 Business Unit/Department: Board of Parks & Recreation (1400)

 Salary Information: Pay Grade GR-018: $30.29 to $35.66 per hour